graphery/graphane-doc/src/guide/in-depth/plugins/index.md

 # Plugins

 In this section, you can discover how to extend Graphane with plugins.

+*pending...*